Everything you need to know about stenciling

 For Large stencils – Staalmeester #3600 wax brush (shown above)

-Make any brush into a stencil brush
+How to turn any round paint brush into a stencil brush

 .